PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

 * Identifiers must not be a reserved keyword (see below).

 * Identifiers must be globally unique within the PEtab problem.
-  PEtab math function names must not be used as identifiers for other model entities.
   PEtab does not put any further restrictions on the use of identifiers within the model, which means modelers could potentially use model-format--specific (e.g. SBML) function names as identifiers.
   However, this is strongly discouraged.